Laxative Abuse Treatment in Nashville

 Laxative abuse is described as the repeated overuse of laxative medication, with the intention of ridding the body of food, and calories (purging).
 Laxatives are used after eating binges because the user is misguided in thinking this process will aid in weight loss.

 Laxative abuse is a serious disorder that can cause severe health complications and even death.
 Laxatives do not aid in weight loss, this belief is a myth.
 By the time the medication reaches the large intestine, much of the food’s nutrients and calories have been absorbed by the small intestine.
 Therefore, the bowel movement that follows does not contain undigested or absorbed, food or fat, instead it is water, electrolytes, digested food waste, and fiber.
 The false sense of “weight loss” that people feel, is short-lived, as once they are rehydrated, the water is reabsorbed into their system and the user arrives at the same weight or size.
 If the laxative user refuses to rehydrate, they can suffer further damage to their internal organs or death.
-So do not hesitate, if you or someone you know struggle with laxative abuse, reach out to our laxative abuse treatment in Nashville, Tennessee today and learn how we can properly treat this addiction.

 There are many physical consequences to overuse of laxatives, from mild to very severe and even fatal:

 - Heart irregularities

 - Kidney damage

 - Colon infection

 Laxative abuse is particularly dangerous as many of the above symptoms are linked.
 For instance, an imbalance in electrolytes can cause heart irregularities, like palpitations, fainting, and even heart attack.

 It is very difficult to identify laxative abuse in others, however, there are some outward physical manifestations of symptoms: